Bowel and Bladder Incontinence FAQs

 Yes!
 180 Medical is proud to offer caring, attentive service.

 If you are insured through a Florida or Georgia Medicaid waiver program, we may be able to help you get the supplies you need at low to no cost.
-Just get started by reaching out to us to get your plan verified.
+If you need incontinence supplies in addition to intermittent catheters and/or ostomy supplies, contact us.

 How will I receive my incontinence supply orders?